theydo/graphql-directives/packages/graphql-directive-requires-authentication/README.md

 ## Usage

-To use the directive, you should start by adding the directive to your GraphQL schema SDL:
+To use the directive, you should start by adding the directive to your GraphQL schema:

 ```graphql
 @directive requiresAuthentication on FIELD_DEFINITION